 This guide does not refer to a full-on System Transfer which enables you to move all your save data and details to a different Switch on a more permanent basis - something you might do if you were selling your old console, for example.

 How to play a game on one Switch, and then continue from the same save file on another

-As things stand, anyone with a Nintendo Account can designate one Switch as their 'primary' console - the first console they connect to the Nintendo Switch eShop with - and another their 'non-primary' console.
+As things stand, anyone with a Nintendo Account can designate one Switch as their 'primary' console (by default the first console they connect to the Nintendo Switch eShop with) and another their 'non-primary' console.
 Playing your games on the non-primary Switch requires you to use your Nintendo Account and have a constantly active internet connection.
-The game will pause if it loses the connection, and also if the same software is played on the same account on the primary console.
+The game will pause if it loses that connection, and also if the same software is played on the same Nintendo Account on the primary console.